contino/gsd-hello-world/README.md

 #### [Makefile](https://github.com/contino/gsd-hello-world/blob/master/Makefile)

-Entrypoint that creates and refernces the golang application as a docker image (go-hello-world) via [Dockerfile](https://github.com/contino/gsd-hello-world/blob/master/Dockerfile).
+Entrypoint that creates and references the golang application as a docker image (go-hello-world) via [Dockerfile](https://github.com/contino/gsd-hello-world/blob/master/Dockerfile).
 It's used for `build` and `run` actions.

 Calls compose to drive the `test` action, and `create_table` / `create_tags` which work as a very basic artifact storage demo.